expede/EIPs/EIPS/eip-code-translations.md

 ### Format Strings

-It can be very useful to insert use-case-specific data in a string.
+It can be very useful to insert use-case-specific data into a string.

 A user may want a high level message without detailed information.
-They then just don't include the argument in the template, and it'll be ignored.
+In order to achieve this, than can omit the argument in the template, and it'll be ignored.
-Other users will still get the data inserted.
+Other users will still receive the argument data.

-The returned strings may either be simple strings, or contain
+The returned strings may either be simple strings, or contain the following:

 * String concatenation and interpolation on chain is notoriously expensive and inefficient
 * Return a common format (probably IEEE Std 1003.1 / printf)